rorzen/owncloud-install-and-configure/index.md

  'overwrite.cli.url' => '',
 ```

-Use these configuration parameter to specify the base URL for any URLs which are generated within ownCloud using any kind of command line tools (cron or occ).
+Use these configuration parameters to specify the base URL for any URLs which are generated within ownCloud using any kind of command line tools (cron or occ).
 The value should contain the full base URL:
 https://www.example.com/owncloud